 Whether you need us to secure witnesses for testimony or talk with a liable party, we stand alongside you.
 You can learn more about which of our services may best suit your needs during your initial case consultation.

 Challenging a hospital’s legal team in court can be intimidating.
-There’s no reason to try and contend with the legalities of a medical malpractice suit on your own, though.
-Instead, you can turn to our Erb’s palsy attorneys in Pennsylvania.
+There’s no reason to contend with the legalities of a medical malpractice suit on your own, though.
+Instead, you can turn to our Erb’s palsy lawyers in Pennsylvania.

 You can contact us to schedule a case evaluation over the phone or through our website.
 We can assess the extent of your losses and make sure you and your child have the proper representation.
 We’re ready to be here for you, whether you want to pursue negotiations or a traditional trial.